The custom domain feature allows you to make your Scroll Viewport site available under a domain your visitors know and are familiar with.

 To start the custom domain setup you need to:

-Enter a domain for your Scroll Viewport site.
+Enter a custom domain you already own that you wish to use for your Scroll Viewport site.

 Hit the “Start” button.